Q.1. What is the age of a person who can contest the election for Lok Sabha in India?

 Q.7.
 What does the term rigging mean?

 Answer: The term 'rigging' means fraud and malpractices indulged by a party or candidate to increase its votes.

 Answer: When any vacancy occurs due to the death or resignation of a candidate, the election becomes necessary and it is known as a by-election.

 Q.9.
 What is the number of Lok Sabha constituencies at present?

 Answer: The number of Lok Sabha constituencies at present is 543.

 Answer: Changing party allegiance from the party for which a person got elected to a different party is called 'Defection'.

-Answer: Country where two major political parties dominate voting in all election is known as two-party system.
+Answer: A country where two major political parties dominate voting in all election is known as a two-party system.

 Answer: People who have the right to vote or participate in the election of representatives are known as voters.